balexander16/Pro-Dev-Repo/firstworkshop.md

   I love to build things with my hands.
 Creating apps and watching people interact with them in new and different ways excites me.

-  Use creative and innovative ideas, while collaborating with peers to make excellent.
+  Use creative and innovative ideas, while collaborating with peers to make excellent content.

   Do you have a business card?
-Could we stay in touch and get coffee so I can tell you more?
+Could we stay in touch and get coffee maybe discuss some ideas.

 ![Thought map and golden circles](https://github.com/balexander16/Pro-Dev-Repo/blob/master/Thought%20Map%20Pro%20Dev.png)